 How do PFAS get into private well water supplies?

 While consumer products and food can be sources of exposure to PFAS, private drinking water can be a significant source of exposure at locations where these chemicals have contaminated water supplies.
 Such contamination is often localized and associated with a specific facility; for example, an airfield where PFAS were used for firefighting or a facility where these chemicals were produced or used.

 Should I test my private well for PFAS?

 If your well is located within one to two miles of a known source of PFAS or of other water supplies where PFAS has been detected, you may wish to consider sampling your water source.
 Sources of PFAS may include airfields where certain firefighting foams were used in the past, firefighting training areas, certain manufacturing facilities, and some waste disposal sites.
 Your local health department may have information on historical or potential sources of PFAS, or other PFAS impacted water supplies, that may be in proximity to your private well.
 Because PFAS have been widely used in consumer products, it is possible that some septic systems and landfills may also be a source of PFAS in groundwater.

 How can I test my well water for PFAS?

 - Currently, there are three U.S. EPA testing methodologies for testing drinking water for PFAS.
 Laboratories will analyze drinking water for PFAS using either USEPA Method 537, 537.1, or 533.
-These methods test for multiple PFAS compounds, including the PFAS6 compounds that are part of the current MassDEP Drinking Water Guideline and proposed drinking water standard.
+These methods test for multiple PFAS compounds, including the PFAS6 compounds that are part of the current MassDEP Drinking Water Standard.
 Please note that Method 533 is not yet approved for public water supply testing in Massachusetts.